Brain-Machine Interface and the Walk Again Project

 Campos, Debora S. F.; Selfslagh, Aurélie; Shokur, Solaiman; Donati, Ana R. C.; Fisher, Dora; Bouri, Mohamed; Bleuler, Hannes; Nicolelis, Miguel A. L. Developing a new synergic muscle contraction gait model produced by surface functional electrical stimulation (FES) in humans after complete spinal cord injury (SCI).
 In: Annual Meeting of the International Functional Electrical Stimulation Society (IFESS), 2017, London.

 Donati, Ana R. C.; Shokur, Solaiman; Campos, Debora S. F.; Nicolelis, Miguel A. L. Development of a New Motor Assessment for Spinal Cord Injury Patients.
-In: International Neurorehabilitation Symposium (INRS), 2017, Londres.
+In: International Neurorehabilitation Symposium (INRS), 2017, London.

 Nicolelis, Miguel A. L.; Donati, Ana R. C.; Shokur, S.; Morya, E. Brain-Machine-Interface Based Neurorehabiltation Induces Partial Neurological Recovery in Paraplegic Patients.
 In: 9th World Congress for Neurorehabilitation, 2016, Philadelphia.

 Donati, A.R.C.; Shokur S.; Campos, D. S. F.; Pires, Cristhiane G.; Fischer, D.; Morya, E.; Nicolelis, M.A.L.
 Improvement of Trunk Stability in Chronic Paraplegic Patients After Long-Term Training With Robotic Orthotic Trainers.
-In: 9º WCNR – World Congress for NeuroRehabilitation, 2016, Philadelfia.
+In: 9th World Congress for Neurorehabilitation, 2016, Philadelphia.

 Shokur S.; Donati, A. R. C.; Moioli, R. C.; Nicolelis, M. A. L. Tactile Feedback Restoration Using Sensory Substitution In Chronic Paraplegic Patients.
 In: 9th World Congress for Neurorehabilitation, 2016, Philadelphia.

 V. Braga, A. Donati, S. Shokur, M. Nicolelis.
 A melhora da função intestinal dos pacientes com lesão medular crônica submetidos a treinamento de neuroreabilitação de longo prazo.
-25° Congresso Brasileiro de Medicina Física, São José do Rio Preto, 2016.
+In: 25° Congresso Brasileiro de Medicina Física e Reabilitação, 2016, São José do Rio Preto.

-D. Campos, A. Donati, D. Fisher, S. Shokur, M. Nicolelis.
-Programa de reabilitação ativa para lesão medular completa: impacto sobre a recuperação neurológica motora.
-25° Congresso Brasileiro de Medicina Física e Reabilitação, São José do Rio Preto, 2016.
+D. Campos, A. Donati, D. Fisher, S. Shokur, M. Nicolelis Programa de reabilitação ativa para lesão medular completa: impacto sobre a recuperação neurológica motora.
+In: 25° Congresso Brasileiro de Medicina Física e Reabilitação, 2016, São José do Rio Preto.

-P. Augusto, C. Gitti, A. Donati, S. Shokur, M. Nicolelis.
-Mudanças na imagem corporal de pacientes com lesão medular crônica e motoramente completa após experimento com realidade virtual.
-25° Congresso Brasileiro de Medicina Física e Reabilitação, São José do Rio Preto, 2016.
+P. Augusto, C. Gitti, A. Donati, S. Shokur, M. Nicolelis Mudanças na imagem corporal de pacientes com lesão medular crônica e motoramente completa após experimento com realidade virtual.
+In: 25° Congresso Brasileiro de Medicina Física e Reabilitação, 2016, São José do Rio Preto.

-Zielinski, D.; McMahan, R. P.; Shokur, S.; Morya, Edgard; Kopper, R..
-Enabling Closed-Source Applications for Virtual Reality via OpenGL Intercept Techniques.
-In: 7th Workshop on Software Engineering and Architectures for Realtime Interactive Systems, 2014, Minneapolis.
-7th Workshop on Software Engineering and Architectures for Realtime Interactive Systems, 2014. v.
-7.
+Zielinski, D.; McMahan, R. P.; Shokur, S.; Morya, Edgard; Kopper, R. Enabling Closed-Source Applications for Virtual Reality via OpenGL Intercept Techniques.
+In: 7th Workshop on Software Engineering and Architectures for Realtime Interactive Systems, 2014, Minneapolis. v.7Show more...
+Show less...